sanjeevbhusal/notes/next/Next-auth.md

 Next-auth requires a secret key in order to encrypt jwt token.
 So, you need to declare a secret key in the environment file.

+Once you have exported both GET and POST function and set up the secret key, some routes will be created for you by next-auth.
+One of such route is localhost:3000/api/auth/signin.
+When you visit this route, you will see a signin page.
+The signin page could have multiple options to signin such as Github, Google, email and password etc based upon the providers you selected while configuring next-auth.